Protesters crowd into streets, parks and plazas at anti-Trump 'No Kings' demonstrations across US

 Minnesota

-Gov. Tim Walz took to social media to issue a warning to demonstrators as police worked to track down a suspect in the shootings of two Democratic legislators and their spouses in Minnesota.
+Before organizers canceled demonstrations in the state, Gov. Tim Walz took to social media to issue a warning after the shootings.

 "Out of an abundance of caution my Department of Public Safety is recommending that people do not attend any political rallies today in Minnesota until the suspect is apprehended," he wrote.